Pitt athletics | Panthers NIL collective announces 'Oakland Originals' program

 Pelusi said Athletic Director Heather Lyke has also been supportive of Alliance 412 and Oakland Originals.

 “She knows it’s a very important initiative,” Pelusi said.
-“And for all the success that she’s built, to continue to be on the trajectory that she is, NIL’s going to be a big factor in that.”
+“For all the success that she’s built, to continue to be on the trajectory that she is, NIL’s going to be a big factor in that.”

 Alliance 412 was founded by Chief Executive Officer Chris Bickell, a 1997 alumnus of Pitt.
 Bickell has spent most of his career in information technology and has been major supporter of Pitt athletics.
 In 2021 Bickell donated $20 million, the largest single donation in the history of Pitt athletics.